 At the other extreme, the chart shows the nutritional analysis of the vegan diet.
-The main deficiencies in a vegan approach are omega 3s and vitamin B-12, which are hard to obtain without animal products.
+The main nutrient deficiencies in a vegan approach are omega 3s and vitamin B-12, which are hard to obtain without animal products.
 It may be prudent for vegans to consider fish oil supplementation and B-12 injections, or alternatively adding some seafood occasionally.

 While it appears possible to obtain the recommended levels of protein, it’s hard to get very high levels of it.
 If you are insulin resistant, the fat levels can be increased using added coconut products and nuts.

 The bulking approach is designed for people who are looking to gain strength and size by combining nutrient density with more calories and insulin load.
 Without consideration of nutrient density, a high insulin load means very low nutrient density foods.
 However, once we factor in nutrient density, we get a range of highly nutritious foods that may be helpful if you want to gain size and strength, while still maximising health and nutrition.

 The chart below shows the nutrients provided by the Paleo approach (i.e. no processed foods, dairy or grains) both with and without consideration of nutrient density.
 While ‘going Paleo’ eliminates many of the nutrient-poor processed food, it appears to be beneficial to also consider nutrient density as well in addition.